sdv-dev/RDT/CONTRIBUTING.rst

 """""""""""""""""""

-To assess the quality of a transformer, we run quality tests that apply the Transformer on all the real world datasets that contain the Transformer input data type.
+To assess the quality of a transformer, we run quality tests that apply the Transformer on all the real world datasets that contain the Transformer input sdtype.
 The quality tests look at how well the original correlations are preserved by using transformed data to train regression models that predict other columns in the data.
-We compare the transformer's quality results to that of other transformers of the same data type.
+We compare the transformer's quality results to that of other transformers of the same sdtype.

 .. _Adding a Dataset:

 Adding a Dataset
 ****************

-If the transformer you are creating adds a new data type, then a dataset with that type may need to be added for the quality tests.
+If the transformer you are creating adds a new sdtype, then a dataset with that type may need to be added for the quality tests.
 This only needs to be done if the transformer being added is expected to preserve or expose relationships in the data.
 This can be done using the following
 steps:

-1. Find a dataset containing the data type your transformer uses as an input.
+1. Find a dataset containing the sdtype your transformer uses as an input.

 2. Test your transformer against this dataset by loading it into a ``DataFrame`` and using the ``get_transformer_regression_scores`` in the ``test_quality`` package::